 The Prismo filter cap was developed to improve the espresso capabilities of the AeroPress.

 Unfortunately, in reality, it didn’t succeed.
-The valve in the Prismo is just too easy to activate, so you don’t end up producing a high amount of bars before liquid starts flowing.
+The valve in the Prismo is just too easy to activate, so you don’t produce a high amount of bars before liquid starts flowing.

-However, the good thing about the Prismo is that it can be used to restrict flow during the steeping phase.
+However, the good thing about the Prismo is that it can restrict flow during the steeping phase.
 Therefore, when using it, you will not have any bypass or premature dripping.

-For instance, if you want to have a 5-minute steep before plunging, you can swiftly achieve that with the Prismo.
+For instance, if you want a 5-minute steep before plunging, you can swiftly achieve that with the Prismo.